 Myth #7 – Anyone can succeed in an online course

-There are some skills that are crucial for succeeding as an online learner.
+Some skills are crucial for succeeding as an online learner.
 Time management and organization are two of them.
 Only you can assess whether you have the self-discipline, motivation, and study habits necessary to get all of your reading done, your assignments turned in on time, your discussion posts written engagingly, and your research papers completed with technical precision and excellence.
 If you are working full time, you will also need to determine if can manage your work and life responsibilities and master the online learning strategies required to earn an online degree.

-Nothing should stand in the way of reaching your career advancement goals, including these myths of an online education.
-There are a wide variety of benefits of an online education.
+Nothing should stand in the way of reaching your career advancement goals, including these myths of online education.
+There are a wide variety of benefits of online education.
 Not only is it more accessible and more respected than ever, it is also convenient and flexible.
 It very well may be the right choice for you!
 If you are interested in our accredited online degree programs, contact us today for more information.